NSB-Electronics/DualOptiboot/README.md

 # Usage

-Booting an image into flash memory requires the Flume AMR tool `AMRConsole`.
+Booting an image into flash memory requires the Flume AMR tool [AMRConsole](https://github.com/FlumeTech/Flume_AMR/tree/GA/tools/AMRConsole).
 Ensure your device is connected to a serial port
 1. Launch the `AMRConsole` with the command:
 ```shell
 python ./amrConsole.py -p PORTNAME -b 115200